 We found 4 neurologists who accept Bronze Compass 6500 near Boston, MA.

-Dr. Sherry Chou's specialty is neurology (brain & spinal cord disease).
-She takes United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, as well as other insurance carriers.
-She graduated from McGill University Faculty of Medicine.
-Dr. Chou's medical residency was performed at Massachusetts General Hospital.
+Dr. Sherry Chou works as a neurologist.
+Dr. Chou accepts United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, in addition to other insurance carriers.
+She studied medicine at McGill University Faculty of Medicine.
+Her residency was performed at Massachusetts General Hospital.

 Conditions / Treatments